A topic from the subject of Analytical Chemistry in Chemistry.

 Mass Spectra Interpretation: Mass spectra are complex and can be difficult to interpret.
 Various software tools are available to help researchers interpret mass spectra and extract useful information.

 Fragmentation Analysis: Fragmentation analysis involves studying the fragmentation patterns of ions to obtain structural information about the compound.
-This can be done by using tandem mass spectrometry techniques.
+This can be done by using tandem mass spectrometry (MS/MS) techniques.

 Isotopic Analysis: Isotopic analysis involves measuring the abundance of different isotopes of an element in a sample.
 This technique is used in various applications, such as determining the age of materials and studying metabolic pathways.